 An ADT system can’t keep track of all the in-services needed for a successful ES department, or record employee commendations and consultations.
 A web-based database designed for and used by ES Departments will.
 With ES Optimizer’s training management module, reports on training history can be run instantly for the Joint Commission.

-ES Software is needed in addition to an ADT System
+EVS Software is needed in addition to an ADT System

 While Admissions, Discharges and Transfers systems are an essential tool in hospitals, they are not built to handle all functions of Environmental Services.
-Bed tracking information is key to managing environmental services and ES managers should be very involved with the ADT system.
-But, ES managers also need a software tool, like ES Optimizer, built specifically for their departments in order to reach their full productivity and efficiency at keeping the entire hospital clean and infection free.
+Bed tracking information is key to managing environmental services and EVS managers should be very involved with the ADT system.
+But, EVS managers also need a software tool, like ES Optimizer, built specifically for their departments in order to reach their full productivity and efficiency at keeping the entire hospital clean and infection free.

 Author: Shawn Wright